redcraft-org/redcraft_server_management/README.md

 ## Development

-### Disclaimer
+### Installation

-We're not golang experts and I'm pretty sure we're doing stuff wrong in this project because it will set the `GOPATH` to `src`, and we use some scripts to install deps.

-Feel free to contribute to fix this if that's not how we're supposed to do it.
+Run `go install`, it should install all the dependencies from `go.mod`.

 ### Start the project

-rcsm requires tmux, golang 1.13.8 or later to develop for, and that's pretty much it!
+rcsm requires tmux, golang 1.14 or later to develop for, and that's pretty much it!

 You can start the dev server by running `scripts/test.sh` and compile the project using `scripts/build.sh`.